JosephEoff/josepheoff.github.io/_posts/2022-05-04-Diode_Capacitors_Volts_Pt9.md

 <sub>[Voltage multiplier experiments - Table of Contents](2-voltagemultiplier-toc)</sub>

-In the comments to the [voltage multiplier table comments](2-voltagemultiplier-toc), someone asked what happens when a component in a voltage multiplier fails.
+In the comments to the [voltage multiplier table of contents](2-voltagemultiplier-toc), someone asked what happens when a component in a voltage multiplier fails.

 I dug up the collection of voltage multipliers I built two years ago when I first wrote the series on voltage multipliers, but I couldn't find the little transformer I used with them.
 Poof.
 Gone.
 Disappeared into thin air.